Stress arrives uninvited. Slams the door. Takes over the room.

 Not pretending the storm doesn't exist.
 Not forcing a fake smile.
 It's noticing the wind howl… and still choosing the next step forward.

-The University of Rochester's Resilience Research Center puts it beautifully: some recover faster because their system—body, mind, relationships—has learned to recalibrate after disruption.
+The University of Rochester's Resilience Research Center puts it beautifully: some recover faster because their system—body, mind, and relationships—has learned to recalibrate after disruption.
 Physiological.
 Psychological.
 Even societal layers.

 And guess what?
 You can train that system.
 At any age.
 Even now.